 How do you get your blog article or resource case study to rank?
 Simple- through Search Engine Optimization.

-SEO is what will help you rank for the set of keywords that search engines will show as the top result.
+SEO company will help you to rank your website for the set of keywords that search engines will show as the top result.
 You can do this by following an SEO strategy that delivers results.

 According to leading SEOs, ranking a resource or blog article is infinitely easier than a product or service page.
 The reasons for the same are many.
 Let us look at some of the leading ones-